-14. Water Enterprise Funds - \$813,450
+14. Water Enterprise Funds - \$1,942,450 (UPDATED)

-The following recommendations comply with the Town's policy to maintain at least \$1.5 million in retained earnings for emergency purposes.
+The following recommendations comply with the Town's policy to maintain at least \$1 million in retained earnings for emergency purposes.
 The recommendations are as follows:

 a.
-Fisher Street Water Treatment Plant Design Phase 2 - \$663,450 system for iron and manganese removal, similar to the system in the Grove Street Water Treatment Plant.
+Fisher Street Water Treatment Plant Design Phase 2 - \$663,450

+To replace the existing Fisher Street WTP membrane cartridge system before the estimated end of cartridge life (2024) which could lead to WTP failure/loss of services.
+To improve the system reliability and WTP safety of operations.
+Demolition of the existing membrane system, WTP building modifications and installation of a new pressurized media filtration system for iron and manganese removal, similar to the system in the Grove Street Water Treatment Plant.
 The project also includes building a PFAS treatment addition to the existing WTP to house GAC vessels.
 Consistent and reliable treatment to reduce iron and manganese for Well Nos.
 1, 2, 2a, and 2b as well as to provide for safer operating conditions and wide availability of spare parts.
 Consistency between the existing Grove Street WTP and the improved Fisher Street WTP will also provide operational familiarity and opportunities for optimized equipment maintenance.